onefinestay/cinch/README.rst

     $ vim setup_env.sh  # Fill in each setting according to the instructions
     $ source setup_env.sh

-.. note:: Any environment variables prefixed with ``CINCH_`` will
+Note:
-          have the prefix stripped and will be added to the app configuration for access by plugins.
+    Any environment variables prefixed with ``CINCH_`` will have the prefix stripped and will be added to the app configuration for access by plugins.

 Then to run the application::